Windows Presentation Foundation: Documents and text

 WPF natively supports paginated documents.
 It provides the DocumentViewer class, which is for reading fixed layout documents.
 The FlowDocumentReader class offers different view modes such as per-page or scrollable and also reflows text if the viewing area is resized.
-It supports both the XML Paper Specification and Open Packaging Conventions.
+It supports both the Open XML Paper Specification and Open Packaging Conventions.

 WPF includes a number of text rendering features, including OpenType, TrueType, and OpenType CFF (Compact Font Format) fonts.
 This means that WPF can support a wide number of text features, including ligatures, old-style numerals, swash variants, fraction, superscript and subscript, small caps, ruby characters, glyph substitution, multiple baselines, and kerning.

 WPF handles texts in Unicode, and handles texts independent of global settings, such as system locale.
 In addition, fallback mechanisms are provided to allow writing direction (horizontal versus vertical) handled independent of font name; building international fonts from composite fonts, using a group of single-language fonts; composite fonts embedding.
 Font linking and font fallback information is stored in a portable XML file, using composite font technology.
 The XML file has extension .CompositeFont.

 The WPF text engine also supports built-in spell checking.
 It also supports such features as automatic line spacing, enhanced international text, language-guided line breaking, hyphenation, and justification, bitmap effects, transforms, and text effects such as shadows, blur, glow, rotation etc. Animated text is also supported; this refers to animated glyphs, as well as real-time changes in position, size, color, and opacity of the text.

 WPF text rendering takes advantage of advances in ClearType technology, such as sub-pixel positioning, natural advance widths, Y-direction anti-aliasing, hardware-accelerated text rendering, as well as aggressive caching of pre-rendered text in video memory.
 ClearType cannot be turned off in older WPF 3.x applications.